 Many young people go for years overspending until various interest payments build up to the point where they can’t keep up.
 Most people need negative feedback about their overspending much sooner than this.

-In extreme cases on television shows, part of the solution is to get rid of credit cards and deal in cash.
-A month of cash is split up into piles for gas, food, entertainment, etc. The main effect of this drastic step is to give people feedback right away that they are spending too much.
+One solution is to get rid of credit cards and deal in cash.
+Split a month of cash up into piles for gas, food, entertainment, etc. The main effect of this drastic step is to give people feedback right away that they are spending too much.
 If $50 is allocated to entertainment each month, it will be obvious immediately that spending $40 on the first day of the month is a problem.

 So, for the Big Cajun Man and others who aren’t meeting their financial goals, one approach to solving the problem is to find a way to create scarcity.
 This usually involves creating rules for yourself that are essentially mind games.